Best car stereos for 2020

 Alpine Halo9 iLX-F309 digital multimedia receiver — Huge 9" display and fits in a 2" tall dash opening

-What you need to know: This eye-catching receiver turned a lot of heads when Anthony, one of our Advisors, installed it in his car for a product review.
+What you need to know: The eye-catching Alpine Halo9 iLX-F309 receiver turned a lot of heads when Anthony, one of our Advisors, installed it in his car for a product review.
 Besides amazing media options like Apple CarPlay and Android Auto, this big-screen beauty offers some installation versatility.
 Its single-DIN chassis fits many vehicles, and you can set the angle and height of the protruding display to get the optimal positioning on your dash.
 The Alpine stereo delivers great sound, especially when customized using the sound-sculpting capabilities of Alpine's TuneIt™ app.

 Phone integration features: Wired Apple CarPlay and Android Auto top the phone integration features on the iLX-F309, so you can quickly access your favorite music and navigation apps.
 This Alpine's big 9" touchscreen display looks just like your phone's display, so there's no learning curve.
 If you don't want to always plug in, you can also use this receiver's built-in Bluetooth to wirelessly stream music and take calls hands-free.